State Guide

 Does Iowa have a statewide court records search?

 Yes.
 Iowa Courts Online at iowacourts.state.ia.us covers all 99 county district courts in a single statewide name search, including criminal, civil, family, and traffic cases.
 No county pre-selection is required.
-Iowa's relatively limited expungement statute means the portal provides a reasonably complete picture of Iowa court history compared to states with broader sealing provisions.
+Iowa's relatively limited expungement statute means the portal provides a reasonably complete picture of Iowa court history.
 Full case documents require contacting the county clerk of court in the relevant county.

 Can I use these searches for jobs, housing, or insurance decisions?